Guy Ipoua: Career

 After rejecting a possible move to the United States with FC Dallas, he joined Scottish side Livingston in July 2003, having missed a substantial amount of pre-season training.
 However, he was to make just two appearances for the club, both as a substitute.

 In July 2004, Ipoua signed for Doncaster Rovers, but again failed to establish himself in the first team.
 He joined Mansfield Town on loan in October 2004 and Lincoln City on loan in February 2005 before being released at the end of the season.

 In August 2005, he joined Hereford United and scored a goal in each of his first three league games.
 His season was disrupted by injury and in the latter stages he was used as only as a substitute.
 However, he shone in Hereford's successful play-off campaign, scoring an extra-time winner in the semi-final against Morecambe.
-In the final itself he was brought on in the second half with Hereford 2–1 down, and soon made an impact.
+In the final itself, he was brought on in the second half with Hereford 2–1 down, and soon made an impact.
 He skillfully controlled a flick on by Andy Ferrell, played the ball out to Simon Travis and then powerfully headed the return cross into the net to equalise.
-In the dying minutes of extra time he also did well to run the clock down by keeping the ball in the corner while fending off the attentions of several opposing players and earning Hereford 3 consecutive corners.
-Unfortunately, Guy was one of several Hereford players released shortly after the final.
+In the dying minutes of extra time, he also did well to run the clock down by keeping the ball in the corner while fending off the attentions of several opposing players, and earning Hereford three consecutive corners.
+However, Ipoua was one of several Hereford players released shortly after the final.

 In August 2006, he signed for Forest Green Rovers after impressing on trial in pre season for the Gloucestershire club.
 Ipoua made his Forest Green debut on 26 August 2006 in a 1–0 defeat against Gravesend & Northfleet.
 After making just seven appearances, five of these from the bench, Ipoua was released in September 2006 and signed for Oryx Douala in his native Cameroon.